The Photo Gear I Own and Use!

 I have had many bags in my life (Fogg, Artisan & Artist, Think Tank, Billingham, Crumpler and more) and have lived with an Artisan and Artist 7000 for years.
 Think Tank rocks.
 But I took it up a notch and now have amazing style WITH quality AND functionality.
-The Ona Brixton Leather is one hell of a bag my friends.
-Quality leather that feels, smells and looks of premium quality.
-The bag holds my Leica M, 2-3 lenses, my Apple Macbook, charger, batteries, and even a 2nd mirrorless camera if needed.
-For travel this is my bag.
-For tooling around town I also own and use the ONA Bowery bag, which at $119 is an amazing bag.
+The Ona Berlin is specially made for Leica but will work with any smaller camera system.
+Holds an iPad, Leica M, 2-3 Lenses and accessories.

 COMPUTER, Hard Drives, Accessories, Audio, etc